alvarolorentedev/C-Movie/solution.md

 After validation that our algorithm improves the general engagement we need to expand on the long term solution, for this we are going to start the batch procesing platform (Datalake).

+In this first phase we will have 4 zones:
+- Landing: Raw data consumend in original format
+- Refind: Transformation into data friendly handling format (ex. parquet)
+- Validated: Transformation into standardized data model
+- Production: aggregation of multiple validated data sources

+We will load the production level data into a transaction data source to be able to integrate to the current solution.

 ![image](https://github.com/kanekotic/C-Movie/assets/3071208/e5785059-e9ad-4f66-b6ed-38144fcb1025)

+### Success criteria
+ - ...

 ## Phase 2

+Finally we will migrate the existing direct access data sources into de Data Lake to comply with the long term solution.

+We will create a new production level data product based in the previous one that agregates data sources, this new data product will be a migration of the algorithm from the lambda into this batched solution.
+This will populate a new DynamoDB that will simplify the access to the data.

 ![image](https://github.com/kanekotic/C-Movie/assets/3071208/7183e284-1ff2-45f6-bc54-f27e8949afe3)

+### Success criteria
+ - ...